h2oai/h2ogpt/docs/README_ui.md

 To unload a model, click **Unload Model** or "Choose Model" and select "[]".

-**Important**: Unloading only works properly if did not pre-load model with `--base_model` and only selected model and clicked load.
+**Important**: For local models (no inference server), unloading only works properly if did not pre-load model with `--base_model` and only selected model and clicked load.

 Note: Compare Mode uses memory for both models, and currently streaming is done for each instead of simultaneously.